 What does it consist of?

-The inflammatory process typically affects the small and medium arteries, as well as the veins of the upper and lower extremities.
+The inflammatory process typically affects the small and medium arteries and the veins of the upper and lower extremities.
 The condition is strongly associated with the intensive use of tobacco, and the progression of the disease is closely related to continued use.

-Patients usually present moderate to severe claudication that can progress rapidly to critical ischemia of the limb with pain at rest or loss of tissue.
+Patients usually present moderate to severe claudication that can progress rapidly to critical limb ischemia with pain at rest or loss of tissue.

-The characteristics of acute ischemia of the extremities (eg, pain, paresthesia, pallor, mottling, poikilothermia, paresis and lack of pulse) are common signs and symptoms found in emergency situations.
+The characteristics of acute ischemia of the extremities (e.g., pain, paresthesia, pallor, mottling, poikilothermia, paresis, and lack of pulse) are common signs and symptoms found in emergencies.